zmanda/libzcloud/docs/writing_plugins/xml_definition.rst

         * ``string``

-    The parameter name should be lower case, and should use underscores (``_``), not dashes, to connect words.
-The parameter description may be displayed in the online help of applications linked to libzcloud, so it should be short (less than, say, 50 characters), declarative, and not begin with "the".
+    The parameter name must start with an ASCII letter, and all subsequent digits should be letters, digits, or '-' (dash).
+The blurb may be displayed in the online help of applications linked to libzcloud, so it should be short (less than, say, 50 characters), declarative, and not begin with "the".